kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 or supervisord to make sure your Uvicorn process stays running.
 The specific steps will depend on your hosting environment, but one of FastAPI’s strengths is that it’s flexible enough to fit almost any deployment setup you need.

-We can see, that with just a handful of changes and the help of FastAPI, we can turn a machine learning model into a real web API.
+We can see that with just a handful of changes and the help of FastAPI, we can turn a machine learning model into a real web API.
 You can run it locally, deploy it in a Docker container, or set it up on a server with Nginx for internet access.
 This unlocks tons of potential: you can connect the model to other apps, let teammates test it, or even expose it as a public API.
 The key is that your work isn’t just stuck in a